cmac18/Data-Analysis-Using-Python/README.md

-# python-challenge
-Python Homework - Py Me Up, Charlie

-Background
-Well... you've made it!
-It's time to put away the Excel sheet and join the big leagues.
-Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete 2 Python Challenges, PyBank and PyPoll.
+Complete 2 Python Challenges, PyBank and PyPoll.
 Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
 These challenges are far from easy so expect some hard work ahead!

 PyBank